1 Endorsements and Signed Flights

 4. Student positively affirms that the signature that will be captured belongs to the CFI that claims to be signing.

-5. Flight is displayed for verification, and fields are present for CFI to provide their identifying information, including CFI Certificate, Email, name, and comments.
+5. Flight is displayed for verification, and fields are present for CFI to provide their identifying information, including CFI Certificate, expiration date (if required), Email, name, and comments.

 6. CFI signs with a fingertip/stylus.